Fivell/policies/src/pages/policies/risk_management_policy.md

       introduce new, untested configurations.
-   4. Versionista performs periodic technical and non-technical assessments of the security rule requirements as well as in response to environmental or operational changes affecting the security of ePHI.
+   4. Versionista performs periodic technical and non-technical assessments of the security rule requirements as well as in response to environmental or operational changes affecting the security of PHI or PII.
 3. Versionista implements security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level to:
-   1. Ensure the confidentiality, integrity, and availability of all ePHI Versionista receives, maintains, processes, and/or transmits for its Customers;
+   1. Ensure the confidentiality, integrity, and availability of all PHI or PII Versionista receives, maintains, processes, and/or transmits for its Customers;
-   2. Protect against any reasonably anticipated threats or hazards to the security or integrity of Customer ePHI;
+   2. Protect against any reasonably anticipated threats or hazards to the security or integrity of Customer PHI or PII;
-   3. Protect against any reasonably anticipated uses or disclosures of Customer ePHI that are not permitted or required; and
+   3. Protect against any reasonably anticipated uses or disclosures of Customer PHI or PII that are not permitted or required; and
    4. Ensure compliance by all workforce members.
 4. Any risk remaining (residual) after other risk controls have been applied, requires sign off by the senior management and Versionista's Security